-At June 30, 2022, the Sheriff is involved in several lawsuits claiming damages.
+At June 30, 2023, the Sheriff is involved in several lawsuits claiming damages.
 The Sheriff's legal counsel has reviewed the Sheriff's claims and lawsuits, which are primarily personal injury claims and automobile accident claims, in order to evaluate the likelihood of an unfavorable outcome to the Sheriff and to arrive at an estimate, if any, of the amount or range of potential loss to the Sheriff.
 As a result of the review, the various claims and lawsuits have been categorized into "probable", "reasonably possible", or "remote", as defined by the Governmental Accounting Standards Board.
-The Sheriff is involved in various lawsuits that are classified as "probable".
-It is estimated that any unfavorable outcome to the Sheriff should not exceed \$100,000, which is accrued in the government-wide financial statements.
-It is the opinion of legal counsel that all remaining lawsuits would not create a material liability to the Sheriff in excess of insurance coverage.
+The Sheriff is involved in lawsuits that are classified as "remote".
+It is estimated that any unfavorable outcome to the Sheriff is not considered probable.
+It is the opinion of legal counsel that all lawsuits would not create a material liability to the Sheriff in excess of insurance coverage.